icgrp/doblink/README.md

 for the Vitis project under './workspace/F008_sdk_rendering/cpp_src'.
 If you create your Vitis project under the right place, the Makefile has already copied the cpp source to your Vitis project/src/.
+Otherwise, you need to copy the source files to your Vitis project by yourself.

 ![](images/vitis_src.png)